 In the ACL panel on the project’s DataMart entry in the DataMart panel

-NOTE: Given that most organizations have a single DataMart, it is recommended that the DataMart page is used to configure the organization’s DataMart rights to be used across all projects.
+NOTE: Given that the rights to a DataMart may differ by project and that the DataMart may be administered by users from different projects, it is recommend to configure the organization’s DataMart rights at the project level.

 The “Project Template” has a single “DataMart Template” configured for use in the project.